Sammaye/MongoYii/readme.md

 ### Relations

-Unlike in SQL where you have many complicated types of relation, in MongoDB you tend to only have two:- `one` and `many`.
+Unlike in SQL where you have many complicated types of relations, in MongoDB you tend to only have two:- `one` and `many`.

 As you have guessed, you can only define two types of relation in this extension - `one` and `many`.
 Lets take a look at an example: